Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3500 Gold
 - Arcane Focus

-**Enlighten**: Whenever you take a short rest, you can spend hit dice to replenish mana instead of health.
-The amount of mana is equal to your proficiency bonus for every hit dice spent.
+**Enlighten**: Whenever you take a short rest, you can spend hit dice to replenish mana and gain a small amount of health instead.
+The amount of mana and health is equal to your proficiency bonus for every hit dice spent.

 You gain +1 to spell attack rolls and your saving throw DC.